timothyPeach/mahjongDataML-and-Bot/readme.md

 Reach Mahjong is a 4-player rummy-style tile game where players are all trying to complete their hands (to earn points), but also trying to avoid dealing into their opponents' hands (losing points.)

+===
+Edit (10/06/2017): Just a brief couple things:

+1) This bot is not generalized to play on all screen resolutions yet.
+That'll be done a bit later.
+I'm more concerned just about getting it to work very well on my own setup.

+2) Lots of ideas are not fully implemented yet.
+===

 The bot (although the defense portion is still unfinished) will be broken into the following parts:

 1) /An offense algorithm/ that tries to reach a complete hand as fast as possible, while also taking at most a second or two to output a decision.
 There are many algorithms in the code, but only one is being used right now.